 - Disqualify you from obtaining certain types of professional licenses

 You do not have to settle for a criminal defense lawyer in whom you are not confident.
-At the Law Offices of Randall B. Isenberg, our lead attorney Randall B. Isenberg has worked in law for over three decades.
+Our lead attorney Randall B. Isenberg has worked in law for over three decades.
 During this time, he has served as both a state district trial judge and senior chief felony prosecutor.
 This experience gives our firm a unique perspective into the other sides of the courtroom that we use in defense of our clients.

-To learn more about hiring a Fort Worth domestic abuse lawyer from the Law Offices of Randall B. Isenberg, call our staff today at (214) 696-9253.
+To learn more about hiring a domestic abuse lawyer from the Law Offices of Randall B. Isenberg, call our staff today.
 The sooner you call us, the sooner we can start defending your future.